ThomasBrazier/starter-hugo-academic/content/authors/admin/_index.md

 ---
 avatar_filename: ""
-bio: My current research interests span a broad range of molecular and population genetic processes, involving the study of evolutionary patterns at the scale of genomes, species, and populations.
-It includes the causes and consequences of meiotic recombination, the evolution of gene expression and genome structural variation among populations and species.
+bio: My current research interests span a broad range of molecular and population genetic processes, involving the study of patterns of genetic diversity and molecular evolution at the scale of genomes, species, and populations.
+It includes the causes and consequences of meiotic recombination, the evolution of gene expression and genetic structural variation among populations and species.
 interests:
   - meiotic recombination and genetic shuffling
   - genomic patterns of genetic diversity